babarrett/mitosis-docs/mitosis-README.md

 ### Conclusion
-Fibreglass PCBs are strong, and with the close coupling of the two layers, the keyboard has almost zero flex when twisted.
+Fiberglass PCBs are strong, and with the close coupling of the two layers, the keyboard has almost zero flex when twisted.
 And since the entire bottom PCB is supported with dense foam, the only board flex when typing is the desk itself.